 If you complete a placement year you'll only pay 20% of your usual tuition fee to Essex for that year.

-As the world's environmental problems increase, the demand for qualified marine biologists and ecologists continues to grow.
+As the world's environmental problems worsen, the demand for qualified marine biologists and ecologists continues to grow.

-Our students have taken up a wide range of careers in research laboratories, consultancies, business and industry, conservation practice and environmental assessment.
-Others have gone on to work in sales, publishing and management, while others still have chosen to enhance their career opportunities by studying for MSc or PhD degrees.
+Our past students have taken up work in research laboratories, consultancies, business and industry, conservation practice and environmental assessment.
+Some have gone on to work in the commercial sector, while others still have chosen to enhance their career opportunities by studying for MSc or PhD degrees.

 We also work with our University's Student Development Team to help you find out about further work experience, internships, placements, and voluntary opportunities.